Lexington Child Endangerment Lawyer

 Have you been arrested or charged in connection with child endangerment in Lexington, Kentucky?
 If so, you know that the stakes are high.
 You need to act fast, and I can help.
 My name is Jay Oakley, and I’m a top-rated Lexington child endangerment lawyer at Oakley & Oakley, LLC.
 Since 2017, my criminal defense law firm has been providing representation that fights to protect the rights of the accused.
 I understand the importance of this case to your future, and I will stop at nothing to clear your name and protect your family.
 Contact my law office to find out how I can help.
 Your initial consultation is free, so call today.

-How Oakley & Oakley Can Help If You’ve Been Charged With Child Endangerment in Lexington, KY
+How Oakley & Oakley, LLC, Can Help If You’ve Been Charged With Child Endangerment In Lexington, Kentucky

-- Fully understanding your side of the story
+- Fully understand your side of the story

-- Helping you navigate Child Protective Services investigations
+- Help you navigate child protective services investigations

-- Developing and presenting proof of your innocence
+- Develop and present proof of your innocence

-- Negotiating with prosecutors for dismissal or reduction in charges
+- Negotiate with prosecutors for dismissal or reduction in charges

-- Fighting the allegations at trial if necessary
+- Fight the allegations at trial, if necessary

 Your freedom and the future of your family are too important to try going it alone or to hope it will all blow over.
 This is not going to blow over.
 Only an aggressive defense attorney can help you.
-Contact our Lexington, KY law office today so we can get started fighting for your rights.
+Contact my Lexington law office today so I can get started fighting for your rights.

 - Endangering the welfare of minor (Class A misdemeanor)